Federal Pell Grant Program

 West Virginia Higher Education Grant

-The WV Higher Education Grant is administered by the West Virginia Higher Education Grant Office in Charleston, West Virginia.
+The WV Higher Education Grant is administered by the West Virginia Higher Education Policy Commission in Charleston, West Virginia.
 Information is available through the CFWV site.
-The FAFSA must be received by processors as soon as possible after January 1 and before April 15 to be considered for this grant.
-High school student must have 2.0 GPA or GED score of 2500.
+The FAFSA must be received by processors as soon as possible after October 1 and before April 15 to be considered for this grant.
+High school students must have 2.0 GPA or GED score of 2500.
 Students must be full time and meet academic progress goals to continue eligibility.

-West Virginia Higher Education Adult Part-Time Student Grant
+West Virginia Higher Education Adult Part-Time Student (HEAPS) Grant

 - A completed Free Application for Federal Student Aid (FAFSA)